Scheduled tasks

 Repeat mode

-Here you can select between Daily and Weekly.
-The time is given in Coordinated Universal Time (UTC).
+In this field, you can select between Daily and Weekly.
+The time is given in the Coordinated Universal Time UTC.

 Alternatively, a CRON expression can be specified.
-Information about the structure of CRON expressions can be found on the Internet, such as Wikipedia: https://de.wikipedia.org/wiki/Cron.
+You can find information about the structure of CRON expressions online, e.g. on Wikipedia: https://de.wikipedia.org/wiki/Cron.

 In the background, each of these data leads to a CRON expression, with which the time of the next execution is determined.

-Note for the Cloud Suite: We recommend setting the execution to a time from Monday to Friday between 02:00 and 19:00.
-Outside these times, for example due to maintenance windows, it may be that a running task is forced to complete or not execute on that day.
+Note for Cloud Suite: We recommend setting the execution time from Monday to Friday between 03:00 and 19:00.
+Outside these times, it may happen that a running task is forced to complete or not execute on that day, for example, due to maintenance windows.

 Users

-The scheduled task will be performed under this user, so a user with sufficient privileges to execute this script must be defined here, usually the administrator.
+The scheduled task will be performed under this user, so you must specify here a user with sufficient rights to execute this script, usually, the administrator.

-The function reference is the name of the script entry, followed by the feature to be executed within this script, separated by a period.
+The function reference is the name of the script entry, followed by the function to be executed within this script, separated by a period.
 It must be a feature with no arguments.

-Once entered, the code can be shown in a popup using the button with the three dots.
-The button Open in Script Editor in the popup opens the Script entry directly in the Script Editor and can be edited there.
+Once entered, the code can be shown in a popup by clicking on the button with the three dots.
+In the popup, click on the Open in Script Editor button to open the script entry directly in the Script Editor.
+You can also edit it there.

 Status